-Supporting connective tissue, Cartilages function, structure, types & growth
+Supporting connective tissue, Cartilages function, structure, types and growth

 Cartilage and bone are modified connective tissue in which the intercellular substance is hardened to provide rigidity, support, and the attachment for soft tissues.
 Cartilages and bones form the skeleton of the body.
 Cartilage does not contain blood vessels or nerves (it is aneural).
 Cartilage acts as a shock absorber.

 Characteristic features of cartilage:

 - Cartilage is avascular (not penetrated by blood vessels) with no lymphatic vessels or nerves.

 - The extracellular matrix is firm and flexible.